 First, download the file buflab-handout.tar from the course web page.
-Copy that file to a (protected) directory in which you plan to do your work.
-Then give the command "tar xvf buflab-handout-.tar".
+Copy buflab-handout.tar to a (protected) directory in which you plan to do your work.

+Then give the command "tar xvf buflab-handout.tar".
 This will cause a number of files to be unpacked in the directory:

-makecookie: Generates a "cookie" based on your team name.
+MAKECOOKIE: Generates a "cookie" based on your team name.

-bufbomb: The code you will attack.
+BUFBOMB: The code you will attack.

-sendstring: A utility to help convert between string formats.
+SENDSTRING: A utility to help convert between string formats.

 All of these programs are compiled to run on Linux machines.

 In the following instructions, we will assume that you have copied the three programs to a protected local directory, and that you are executing them in that local directory.